sebastian-zieba/PACMAN/joss/paper.md

 ---

+TODOs left:

+TODO: fix some of the references in text; would be nice if they were sorted chronologially when several are listed at once.

+TODO: Statement of need

+TODO: Maybe discuss advantage of space based data and why HST is so great? no systematics because no atmosphere, no atmosphere so no absorption in uv and water bands and no strong IR background.

+TODO: Future work: maybe add staring mode reduction? idk if that's even implemented rn.

 # Summary

 The Hubble Space Telescope (HST) has become the preeminent workhorse facility for the characterization of extrasolar planets.